 Folk music is defined as a music that preserves the ancient traditions and culture of a nation, but rather than being created and curated by a powerful few, it originates from the many.
 It is a music that can speak to everyone and everything.

 As DuBois put the finishing touches to The Souls of Black Folk in February 1903, In Dahomey – the first Broadway musical written by black writers and played by a black cast – premiered.
 By the summer of that year, the cast of In Dahomey were enjoying a successful run in London’s West End, after failing to continue the show in the US.

 While In Dahomey had relative success on the London stage, it was not replicated by its black artists in other shows in London, and did not mark the start of an opening up of culture to everyone.
 Some of its success in 1903 is linked to the fascination its predominantly white audience had for the cakewalk, a popular part of blackface minstrel routines.

-In Black and British: A Forgotten History, David Olusaga describes how minstrel routines – “a form of musical clownery” – were popular throughout the 19th century and into 20th century in Britain.
+In Black and British: A Forgotten History, David Olusoga describes how minstrel routines – “a form of musical clownery” – were popular throughout the 19th century and into 20th century in Britain.
 Though their form and meaning for audiences are far from singular, minstrelsy was racist and utterly reductive.
-“The racial stereotyping, the exaggerated gestures, white faces with burnt cork in a grotesque act of racial impersonation – everything about blackface is profoundly unpalatable today,” writes Olusaga.
+“The racial stereotyping, the exaggerated gestures, white faces with burnt cork in a grotesque act of racial impersonation – everything about blackface is profoundly unpalatable today,” writes Olusoga.